-At least two samples's aliquots should be collected, one for the analysis and the other for tissue banking.
-At a minimum, metadata should include the date, time, sample number, latitude, longitude, field conditions, species, sex (if known), size (if known), weight (if known), age class (if known), anatomical sample site, collection method, time from collection to preservation, in-field processing techniques, field storage method, and number of freeze/thaw cycles before archiving (Van Cise et al. 2022).
-When sampling from stranded animals or carcasses, researchers should estimate the amount of time that has passed since death according the ACCOBAMS/ASCOBANS Best Practice Document on Post-mortem investigations (ACCOBAMS-MOP7/2019/Doc 33), as tissue degradation can affect data quality and downstream interpretability of results (Van Cise et al. 2022).
+At a minimum, metadata should include the date, time, sample number, geographic location (latitude, longitude), and species.

+Then, if known, it is recommended to indicate: sex, size, weight and/or age class; field conditions including anatomical sample site, collection method, time from collection to preservation, in-field processing techniques, field storage method and number of freeze/thaw cycles before archiving (Van Cise et al. 2022).
+When sampling from stranded animals or carcasses, researchers should estimate the amount of time that has passed since death according the ACCOBAMS/ASCOBAMS Best Practice Document on Post-mortem investigations (ACCOBAMS-MOP7/2019/Doc 33), as tissue degradation can affect data quality and downstream interpretability of results (Van Cise et al. 2022).